k12345663/studio/PROJECT_REPORT.md

 ## 1. Overview

 RecruTake is a Next.js web application designed to assist recruiters and hiring managers by leveraging AI to generate and customize comprehensive interview kits.
 Users can input a job description by pasting text, and optionally provide a candidate's resume and additional context about the target candidate's experience level (e.g., years of experience, current role, past tech stack).
-The application will then produce a structured set of competencies, interview questions (categorized as Technical or Non-Technical), model answers (formatted as 3-4 concise, judgeable bullet points explicitly referencing JD/resume/context), a 5-level difficulty rating ('Naive', 'Beginner', 'Intermediate', 'Expert', 'Master'), estimated answering times (auto-suggested based on difficulty: 2/4/6/8/10 mins), and a weighted scoring rubric that is contextually derived from the job details and candidate profile (referencing key phrases from JD/resume/context for comprehensive evaluation).
+The application will then produce a structured set of competencies, interview questions (categorized as Technical or Non-Technical), model answers (formatted as 3-4 concise, judgeable bullet points explicitly referencing JD/resume/context, serving as general examples of strong answers), a 5-level difficulty rating ('Naive', 'Beginner', 'Intermediate', 'Expert', 'Master'), estimated answering times (auto-suggested based on difficulty: 2/4/6/8/10 mins), and a weighted scoring rubric that is contextually derived from the job details and candidate profile (referencing key phrases from JD/resume/context for comprehensive evaluation).
 Users can then edit this kit, including question category, difficulty, time, and content, and have the AI refine their changes.
 Panelists can use a 1-10 score slider for each question.

 ## 2. Tech Stack